Accelerated and Enriched Curriculum (AEC) Services at the Elementary Level

 Accelerated and Gifted services at the Middle School level are provided to identified students in the area of mathematics and literacy at grades 6, 7, and 8.

-To identify students for participation in the mathematics program, all students are re-identified at the end of fifth grade using a matrix of their six most recent MAP math data points which includes PARCC and other classroom data.
+To identify students for participation in the mathematics program, all students are re-identified at the end of fifth grade using a matrix of multiple measures which include: Map math data, IAR and classroom data.
 Two accelerated math options are available to District 41 children that qualify.
 Those scoring consistently at the 98/99 percentile along with meeting other matrix criteria, are identified for participation in the two-year accelerated math program.
 The course work for these students is Pre-Algebra in grade 6, Algebra in grade 7, and Geometry in grade 8.
 Students who consistently score at the 85 - 97th percentile and meet or exceed on classroom assessments are identified for participation in the one-year accelerated math program.
 The course work for these students is 6th Grade Common Core Accelerated in grade 6, Pre-Algebra in grade 7, and Algebra in grade 8.

-To identify students for participation in the gifted literacy program, students are identified at the end of fifth grade using a matrix of their six most recent MAP reading data points.
-Students scoring consistently at the 98/99 percentile and meet or exceed on writing post-assessment are identified to participate in this rigorous program.
-Above grade level English Language Arts standards from the New Illinois Standards Incorporating the Common Core, as well as resources from the Center for Gifted Education at the College of William and Mary are utilized within this coursework.
+To identify students for participation in the gifted literacy program, students are identified at the end of fifth grade using a matrix of MAP reading data, IAR and classroom data.
+Students scoring consistently at the 98/99 percentile and exceed grade level local and state assessments are identified to participate in this rigorous program.
+Above grade level English Language Arts standards from the Common Core for ELA, as well as resources from the Center for Gifted Education at the College of William and Mary are utilized within this coursework.